 So, who makes sure the property is worth the purchase price?
 In comes the appraiser.
 We provide an unbiased estimate of what a buyer might expect to pay — or a seller receive — for a parcel of real estate, where both buyer and seller are informed parties.
 A licensed, certified, professional appraiser from DANIEL I KANDEL will ensure, you as an interested party, are informed.

 Our first task at DANIEL I KANDEL is to inspect the property to ascertain its true status.
 We must see aspects of the property first hand, such as the number of bedrooms and bathrooms, the location, living areas, etc, to ensure they indeed exist and are in the condition a typical person would expect them to be.
 To ensure the stated square footage is accurate and document the layout of the property, the inspection often entails creating a sketch of the floorplan.
 Most importantly, we identify any obvious features - or defects - that would affect the value of the property.

-Once the site has been inspected, we use two or three approaches to determining the value of real property: a paired sales analysis, a replacement cost calculation, and an income approach when rental properties are prevalent.
+Back at the office, an appraiser uses two or three approaches to determining the value of the property: a sales comparison, a replacement cost calculation, and an income approach when rental properties are prevalent.

 Paired Sales Analysis